Replacing retainers can be costly. But how much do retainers cost to replace?

 Material Used

 The material of the retainer impacts its replacement cost.
 Retainers can be made from different materials like plastic or metal.
 Plastic retainers are often less expensive to replace.
-Metal retainers, on the other hand, can cost more due to their durability and the materials used.
-The choice of material affects both the initial cost and the replacement cost.
+Metal retainers can cost more because they last longer.

 Type Of Retainer